When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Wetness indicator only available on sizes N to 3.
+• Limited Indicator: Wetness indicator is usually only on sizes N to 2 (varies by pack).

 Product Specs